 Prior to joining the firm, Mr. Johnson served as the Chief Deputy City Solicitor of the Civil Rights Unit for the City of Philadelphia.
 In this position, he handled and oversaw the management of civil rights claims against the City and its employees.
-Most of these cases involve representation, primarily in the federal court, of the Police Department and the Prisons in matters alleging deprivation of civil rights where personal injury is involved.
+Most of these cases involved representation, primarily in the federal court, of the Police Department and the prisons in matters alleging deprivation of civil rights where personal injury was involved.
 Mr. Johnson practiced with the City of Philadelphia’s Law Department from 1984 to 2006.

 In addition to handling municipal class action litigation and consent decrees, he has experience handling municipal Methicillin-resistant Staphylococcus Aureus (MRSA) claims, airport security claims, high speed police pursuits, as well as claims alleging denial of adequate prison mental and medical health services.

-He has provided extensive advice and counseling services to police and sheriff’s departments, child welfare agencies, correctional facilities and other municipal agencies aimed at prudent risk management in order to avoid costly litigation of municipal liability claims.
-Mr. Johnson is a frequent CLE lecturer on police and prison municipal liability and “Monell Proofing” municipal agencies.
-He is the author of Philadelphia’s Civil Right Unit: A Model (July/August 2003, International Municipal Lawyers Association Journal) and is a highly regarded expert on civil rights and employment law case valuations and specializes in managing and resolving high profile cases.
+He has provided extensive advice and counseling services to police and sheriff’s departments, child welfare agencies, correctional facilities, and other municipal agencies aimed at prudent risk management in order to avoid costly litigation of municipal liability claims.
+Carlton is a frequent lecturer on police and prison municipal liability and “Monell Proofing” municipal agencies.
+He is the author of Philadelphia’s Civil Rights Unit: A Model (July/August 2003, International Municipal Lawyers Association Journal) and is a highly regarded expert on civil rights and employment law case valuations, and specializes in managing and resolving high profile cases.

-Carlton also represents and counsels a number of business clients, large and small, with regard to their Government Affairs needs and also is frequently ask to serve as a mediator in high profile litigation and non-litigation matters.
+Carlton also represents and counsels a number of business clients, large and small, with regard to Government Affairs and also is frequently asked to serve as a mediator in high profile litigation and non-litigation matters.

-While employed in the public sector Mr. Johnson managed, supervised, and resolved problematic and challenging litigation on behalf of the City of Philadelphia and its operating departments including:
+While employed in the public sector, Carlton managed, supervised and resolved problematic and challenging litigation on behalf of the City of Philadelphia and its operating departments including:

-- National Republican Convention 2000 Litigation (First Amendment rights of protestors); and
+- National Republican Convention 2000 Litigation (First Amendment rights of protestors)

 Professional And Community Involvement

-- Temple University School of Law Alumni Association, Executive Board Member
+- Executive Board Member, Temple University School of Law Alumni Association

-- Habitat for Humanity, Philadelphia, Executive Board Member
+- Executive Board Member, Habitat for Humanity, Philadelphia

-- Pennsylvania Bar Association Minority Bar Committee, Member
+- Member, Pennsylvania Bar Association, Minority Bar Committee

-- Philadelphia Bar Association, Public Policy Committee, Member
+- Member, Philadelphia Bar Association, Public Policy Committee

 - Member, Greater Philadelphia Chamber of Commerce